Future Trail Plans

 Macpherson Expansion

 We have scouted new trails on Macpherson.
-This includes an upper-intermediate slab trail near Stimulus and an expert slab trail on Lower Macpherson.
-We will work on these trails after Boulder.
+This includes an upper-intermediate slab trail near Stimulus, an expert slab trail on Lower Macpherson, and several shorter connectors.
+We will work on these trails after our Boulder application moves forward.

 How New Trails Are Built

-1. The RCA Trail Committee meets to look at member feedback and decide where new trail development is needed.
-They decide which network needs a new trail, and what style of trail is needed (tech, flow, beginner, intermediate, expert, adaptive, etc…).
+1. The RCA Trail Committee meets to look at member feedback and trail use data to decide where new trail development is needed.
+They decide which network needs a new trail, roughly where it should be built, and what style of trail it will be (tech, flow, beginner, intermediate, expert, adaptive, etc…).

 2. The proposal is brought to the Board of Directors, who votes on funding for trail layout.

-3. A professional trail designer is conducted to layout the trail and produce a report that can be used with the new trail application.
+3. A professional trail designer is contracted to layout the trail and produce a report that can be used with the new trail application.

-5. The trail plan and TEST document are referred to various stakeholders for feedback, including First Nations, local governments, and logging tenure holders.
+4. The trail plan is sent to various stakeholders for feedback, including First Nations, local governments, and logging tenure holders.

-8. The application is processed to ensure the proposed trail is sustainable, doesn’t damage the environment, doesn’t create conflict with other land users, and more.
+7. The application is processed to ensure the proposed trail is sustainable, doesn’t damage the environment, doesn’t create conflict with other land users, and more.
 This can take over a year.
+If necessary, it will be sent for further stakeholder referral.

-9. If we did our job well, the trail is approved, with conditions attached that we must fulfill.
-We now start looking for grants so we can get funding to hire a contractor to build the trail.
+8. If the trail is approved, it will likely come with conditions attached that we must fulfill.
+We now start looking for grants so we can hire a professional trail builder for construction.
 Construction costs $30-40 per metre, depending on how complex the build is.

-As you can see, it is a lengthy process that can take three to four years from start to finish.
+As you can see, it is a lengthy process that takes at least three years from start to finish.
 The rewards are sustainable trails that complement our existing networks and meet the needs of all riders.